We

 shower, Kovack is overcome by another

-vision: he's running in the country and
+vision: this time, he's running in the country and

 comes upon Windom Manor.
 He runs to the

-goes inside and sees the staircase he saw
+goes inside, sees the staircase he saw

-earlier, but is drawn more to an elevator
+earlier, and is drawn to an elevator

 that ominously indicates it's going down.